ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   seconds. \[EDITOR'S NOTE: For discussion of this property, see https://github.com/taps-api/drafts/issues/109]

-## Send Parameters
+## Message Properties

-The following send parameters might be made available in addition to those specified in {{send-params}}:
+The following Message Properties might be made available in addition to those specified in {{message-props}}:

 * Immediate:
   Immediate is a boolean property.
 If true, the caller prefers immediacy to